-- H0: The University's organisational culture do not directly predicts lecturers' commitment to the institution. - H1: The University's organisational culture directly predicts lecturers' commitment to the institution.
+H0: The University's organisational culture do not directly predicts lecturers' commitment to the institution.

+H1: The University's organisational culture directly predicts lecturers' commitment to the institution.

 The hypothesis tested as indicated in Table 10 was that the lecturers' perception on the university's organisational culture will not predict their commitment to the university directly and that it will predicts it indirectly.
 First, the various subcultures of the organisational culture of the university, which are, power culture, role culture, achievement culture and support culture, were used as the independent variables while lecturers' commitment to the university was used as dependent variable.
 The lecturers' satisfaction with their job in the university as a result of the organisational culture of the university was used as an intervening or mediating variable.
-The study indicates that for organisational culture of the university, the lecturers' commitment to the university lecturers' commitment to the university.
+The study indicates that for organisational culture of the university to predict significantly lecturers' commitment to the university, the lecturers must first be satisfied in their job within the university.
 The results are presented in Table 11.